Skip to Content

 • Balinese Cooking Classes

-These activities can be done at your own pace and we ended up paddle boarding along the coast in the middle of the afternoon.
-The water was calm and the coastline was relatively untouched.
-It was extremely soothing just to paddle towards the skyline without a care in the world.
+It was extremely soothing just to paddle toward the skyline without a care in the world.
 But best stay focused on the task at hand!
 We wandered off quite far with the help of the current.

 Book The Menjangan Now